binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 A call to `printenv` will confirm that the environment is almost empty.
 There are a few thing to note here:

-* the `PS1` prompt contains the `(cross)` marker to remind us the we are not working in our usual environment;
+* the `PS1` prompt contains the `(cross)` marker as a reminder that this is not our usual environment;
 * there is no `DISPLAY`, so X apps will not work; use a regular terminal for that;
 * there is no `/bin` in the `PATH`, as we assume that our host system (Arch Linux) is [usrmerged][usrmerge];
 * a custom variable `TOOLS` is initialized to point to the subdirectory `mytoolchain/tools`.
-This is where our compiled toolchain will be placed.
-Later, its `bin` subdirectory is also added to the `PATH`.
+This is where the compiled cross-toolchain will be placed.
+Its `bin` subdirectory is also added to the `PATH`.

 ## Grab the sources

-To build a complete toolchain, we will need the following:
+To build a complete toolchain, we need the following:

 * the [GNU binutils][binutils], which comprise the assembler (`as`), the link editor (`ld`) and a bunch of useful extras;
-* the [GNU Compiler Collection (GCC)][gcc], which gives us the C and C++ compilers, as well as an implementation of the C++ standard library;
+* the [GNU Compiler Collection (GCC)][gcc], providing C and C++ compilers, as well as an implementation of the C++ standard library;
 * a C standard library.
-Unlike the C++ library, this is not bundled with GCC and we get to choose which one to use among a number of choices (glibc, musl, ...).
+Unlike the C++ library, this is not bundled with GCC and we get to choose one among a number of choices (glibc, musl, …).
 To keep things simple, we'll be using the GNU C Library, [glibc][glibc], although it will not result in the smallest programs for our target system.
-Other C libraries can help producing smaller final executables, but this level of optimization is beyond the scope of this article.
+Other C libraries can help producing smaller final executables, but such level of optimization is beyond the scope of this article.
 * the [Linux kernel][linux] headers, since glibc depends on them when built to run on a Linux system.